-ABSTRACT.
+Abstract.
 In this paper, we study rings having the property that every finitely generated right ideal is automorphism-invariant.
 Such rings are called right fa-rings.
 It is shown that a right fa-ring with finite Goldie dimension is a direct sum of a semisimple artinian ring and a basic semiperfect ring.
-From this, we obtain that if R is a right fa-ring with finite Goldie dimension such that every minimal right ideal is a right annihilator and the right it's socle is essential in R_R , R is also indecomposable (as ring), not simple with non-trivial idempotents then R is QF.
-In this case, QF-rings are the same as q-, fq-, a-, fa-rings.
-We also obtain a result of the automorphism-invariance of formal matrix rings.
+Assume that R is a right fa-ring with finite Goldie dimension such that every minimal right ideal is a right annihilator, its right socle is essential in R_R , R is also indecomposable (as a ring), not simple, and R has no trivial idempotents.
+Then R is QF.
+In this case, QF-rings are the same as q^- , fq^- , a^- , fa-rings.
+We also obtain that a right module (X, Y, f, g) over a formal matrix ring $\begin{pmatrix} R & M \\ N & S \end{pmatrix}$ with canonical isomorphisms \tilde{f} and \tilde{g} is automorphism-invariant if and only if X is an automorphism-invariant right R-module and Y is an automorphism-invariant right S-module.

-1. INTRODUCTION
+1. Introduction

-Johnson and Wong [11] proved that a module M is invariant under any endomorphism of its injective envelope if and only if any homomorphism from a submodule of M to M can be extended to an endomorphism of M. A module satisfying one of these equivalent conditions is called a quasi-injective module.
+Johnson and Wong [7] proved that a module M is invariant under any endomorphism of its injective envelope if and only if any homomorphism from a submodule of M to M can be extended to an endomorphism of M. A module satisfying one of these equivalent conditions is called a quasi-injective module.
 Clearly any injective module is quasi-injective.
-A module M which is invariant under automorphisms of it's injective envelope has been called an automorphisminvariant module.
-The class of these modules were investigated by many authors, e.g., [1], [2], [6], [8], [14], [18], [20].
+A module M which is invariant under automorphisms of its injective envelope has been called an automorphism-invariant module.
+The class of these modules were investigated by many authors, e.g., [1], [5], [9, 10], [12], [15-20], [22].
 The generalizations of quasi-injectivity were considered.
-Many results were obtained for a right q-ring (i.e., every right ideal is quasi-injective) [9], [7], for a right a-ring (i.e., every right ideal is automorphisminvariant) [12], for a right fq-ring (i.e., every finitely generated right ideal is quasi-injective), for a right fa-ring (i.e., every finitely generated right ideal is automorphism-invariant) [17].
-In this paper, we continue consider the structure
+Many results were obtained for a right q-ring (i.e., every right ideal is quasi-injective) (see [4], [6]), for a right a-ring (i.e., every right ideal is automorphism-invariant) (see [8]), for a right fq-ring (i.e., every finitely generated right ideal is quasi-injective), for a right fa-ring (i.e., every finitely generated right ideal is automorphism-invariant) (see [15]).
+In this paper, we continue to consider the structure of a fa-ring with some addition conditions, for example, the finite Goldie dimension of the ring R, or R is semiperfect,....
+Besides, we also consider the automorphism-invariance of formal matrix rings.